cnolan3/Cicada-16/ProgrammingDocs/Examples.md

     ADD R1, 2           ; Increment index by 2 (since each element is a 16-bit word)
     DEC R3              ; Decrement loop counter
-    JRcc NZ, sum_loop   ; Loop if there are still elements left
+    JRNZ, sum_loop   ; Loop if there are still elements left

 end_loop:
     ; The sum is now in R2